rhd-gitops-example/deployment-pipelines/Example.md

 ## Re-generate Webhook Event without Pull Request

 * Go back to the WebHooks Setting in your `taxi` GitHub repository and look for the last `Push` event.
-You can re-deliever the event for testing without creating a Pull Request.
+You can re-deliver the event for testing without creating a Pull Request.

  ![Screenshot](resend-push-event.png)